Tedim Township: History

-Union of Burma
+20th century

-On 12 February 1947, Pu Thawng Za Khup of Tedim from Chin Committee signed Panglong Agreement to formed a Union of Burma.
+On 12 February 1947, Pu Thawng Za Khup of Tedim from the Chin Committee signed Panglong Agreement to form a Union of Burma.

+In 1995, there were 237 clans and families in the Tedim region.

-Myanmar Civil War
+Myanmar civil war

+Since the outbreak of civil war in 2021, Tedim Township has been the site of clashes between the Myanmar military (Tatmadaw) and armed resistance groups.

 2023 Taingen Skirmish

 Since 2022, the Tatmadaw has stationed troops in Taingen village in Tedim Township.
 Taingen is near the Indian border.
 According to Chin ethnic armed organizations (EAOs), junta troops had detained, raped and killed several villagers in Taingen.
 The camp is, according to members of the Chin National Army (CNA) interviewed by Myanmar Peace Monitor, compact with "high-quality bunkers".

 On 11 July 2023, junta forces at Taingen were attacked by the joint force of the Chinland Defense Force (CDF), People's Defense Force (Zoland and Kalay), Chin National Defence Force, and the Tahan Civil Defense Force.
 Taingen was defended by 50-60 junta soldiers, with junta reinforcements from Kalay providing heavy weapons support alongside the Air Force using its jet fighters.
 The skirmish resulted in the death of four PDF members.